crioux68/gameTP2/README.md

 -Picking up an item that as previously been dropped can be inconsistent.
 -You can enter the dungeon through the top of the temple because of some non-optimal diagonal collisioning .
 -when the puzzle is wrong, sometimes the player does not move back directly.
 It still poses a second enigma before.
+-the resume button and that works. the option button remains to be developed, the restart button remains to be corrected.
+Also, change the music when it enters pause mode